offby1/pyramid-tinyurl-doodle/README.branch.md

 * mysql

+    Do the below in a "trusty" Vagrant box:

         $ sudo aptitude install libmysqlclient-dev mysql-server # set root password to "root" when prompted
         $ mysql -u root -proot -e 'create database if not exists tinyurl'
         $ source venv.$(uname -s)/bin/activate